- Leaders want fast results when it comes to employee engagement

 Employee Engagement Strategies You Can Use Right Now

 At the core of a company culture of engagement are leaders who listen.
-As the Alfred Brendel quote reminds us, "The word 'listen' contains the same letters as the word 'silent.'"
-Silence may not come easy to leaders and managers who are also required to be key influencers and decision-makers.
+Really listening may not come easily to leaders and managers who are also required to be key influencers and decision-makers.

-To listen like the very best do, leaders must start with listening in order to understand the core barriers and obstacles that get in the way for employees.
+To listen like the very best do, leaders must start with listening in order to understand the core barriers and obstacles that get in employees' way.
 This is critical for building engagement.

 So, as the best coaches do, leaders need to elevate their listening to "level two" and ask powerful questions to unearth important insights about their people and their work circumstances.
-Using open-ended questions can open the door to information that helps to uncover barriers that need to be addressed.
-Questions like, "What is getting in the way of our progress?" and, "What can we do to raise the bar?" and, "What will help us take things to the next level?"
+Using open-ended questions can help uncover barriers that need to be addressed.
+Ask questions like:

 Managers must hear needs, get to the bottom of why they matter (by comprehending what motivates the concerns among employees), and then they can make a difference when they work with the team to problem-solve.